Science Ninja Team Gatchaman: Plot

 Recurring themes of Gatchaman involve conservation, environmentalism and the responsible use of technology for progress.
 The series centers around five young superhero ninja employed by Kōzaburō Nambu of the fictitious International Science Organization to oppose an international terrorist organization of technologically advanced villains (Galactor) who are trying to control Earth's natural resources, such as water, oil, sugar and uranium.
-The leader of Galactor is an androgynous, masked antagonist named Berg Katse, who is later revealed to be a shape-shifting mutant acting on the orders of an alien superior (Leader X).
-Their mechas are often animal-based.
+The second-in-command of Galactor is an androgynous, masked antagonist named Berg Katse, who is later revealed to be a gender-shifting, genetically-engineered mutant acting on the orders of the head of Galactor, Leader X, an alien Artificial Intelligence that is hell-bent on destroying the human race.
+The mechas produced by Galactor are often animal-based.

 Most of the team are in their late teens, except for Jinpei (who is about ten or eleven years old).
 They include Ken Washio, the team leader and tactical expert; Jō Asakura, his second-in-command marksman and weapons expert; Jun, the team's electronics and demolitions expert; Jinpei, the youngest and the reconnaissance expert as well as an adopted brother of Jun; and Ryū Nakanishi, the ship's pilot.
 The main characters wear teen clothing with T-shirts numbered to show their rank in the team or caped, birdlike battle uniforms.
-The Science Ninja Team is often aided by a squadron of combat pilots led by the enigmatic Red Impulse, who is later revealed as Ken's father.
+The Science Ninja Team is often aided by a squadron of combat pilots led by and sharing the name of their enigmatic commander Red Impulse, who is later revealed as Ken's father.